boazbk/tcs/lec_01_introduction.md

 Prove that under this assumption  for every $\epsilon>0$, if $n$ is sufficiently large, then there is an algorithm that computes the product of two $n\times n$ matrices using at most $O(n^{\omega+\epsilon})$ arithmetic operations.^[_Hint:_ Start by showing this for the case that $n=k^t$ for some natural number $t$, in which case you can do so recursively by breaking the matrices into $k\times k$ blocks.]
 :::

-## Bibliographical notes
+## Bibliographical notes { #bnotesintrosec }

 For an overview of what we'll see in this course, you could do far worse than read [Bernard Chazelle's wonderful essay on the Algorithm as an Idiom of modern science](https://www.cs.princeton.edu/~chazelle/pubs/algorithm.html).

-## Further explorations

-Some topics related to this chapter that might be accessible to advanced students include:

-* The _Fourier transform_, the _Fast_ Fourier transform algorithm and how to use it multiply polynomials and integers.
-[This lecture of Jeff Erickson](http://jeffe.cs.illinois.edu/teaching/algorithms/notes/02-fft.pdf) (taken from his [collection of notes](http://jeffe.cs.illinois.edu/teaching/algorithms/) ) is a very good starting point.
-See also this [MIT lecture](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-046j-design-and-analysis-of-algorithms-spring-2012/lecture-notes/MIT6_046JS12_lec05.pdf) and this [popular article](http://www.ams.org/samplings/feature-column/fcarc-multiplication).

-* Fast matrix multiplication algorithms, and the approach of obtaining exponent two via group representations.
+Many of the  algorithms we mention in this chapter are covered in algorithms textbooks such as those by Cormen, Leiserson, Rivert, and Stein [@CLRS], Kleinberg and Tardos [@KleinbergTardos06],  and Dasgupta, Papadimitriou and Vazirani [@DasguptaPV08].

+The story of Karatsuba's discovery of his multiplication algorithm is recounted by him in [@Karatsuba95].
+As mentioned above, further improvements were made by Toom and Cook [@Toom63, @Cook66],  Schönhage and Strassen [@SchonhageStrassen71], and Fürer [@Furer07].
+These last papers crucially rely on the  _Fast Fourier transform_ algorithm.
+The interesting  of the (re)discovery of this algorithm by John Tukey in the context of the cold war  is recounted in [@Cooley87FFTdiscovery].
+(We say re-discovery because it later turned out that the algorithm dates back to Gauss [@heideman1985gauss].)
+The Fast Fourier Transform is covered in some of the books mentioned below, and there are also online available lectures such as [Jeff Erickson's](http://jeffe.cs.illinois.edu/teaching/algorithms/).
+See also this [popular article by David Austin](http://www.ams.org/samplings/feature-column/fcarc-multiplication).
+Fast _matrix_ multiplication was discovered by Strassen [@Strassen69], and since then this has been an active area of research. [@Blaser13] is a  recommended self-contained survey of this area.

+The _Backpropagation_ algorithm for fast differentiation of neural networks was invented by Werbos [@Werbos74].
+The _Pagerank_ algorithm was invented by Larry Page and Sergey Brin  [@pagerank99].
+It is closely related to the _HITS_ algorithm of Kleinberg [@Kleinber99].
+The _Akamai_ company was founded based on the _consistent hashing_ data structure described in [@Akamai97]. _Compressed sensing_ has a long history but two foundational papers are [@CandesRombergTao06, @Donoho2006compressed]. [@compressedmri08] gives a  survey of applications of compressed sensing to MRI; see also this popular article by Ellenberg [@Ellenberg10wired].
+The deterministic polynomial-time  algorithm for testing primality was given by Agrawal, Kayal, and Saxena [@AgrawalKayalSaxena04].

-* The proofs of some of the classical impossibility results in mathematics we mentioned, including the impossibility of proving Euclid's fifth postulate from the other four, impossibility of trisecting an angle with a straightedge and compass and the impossibility of solving a quintic equation via radicals.
-A geometric proof of the impossibility of angle trisection (one of the three [geometric problems of antiquity](http://mathworld.wolfram.com/GeometricProblemsofAntiquity.html), going back to the ancient greeks) is given in this [blog post of Tao](https://terrytao.wordpress.com/2011/08/10/a-geometric-proof-of-the-impossibility-of-angle-trisection-by-straightedge-and-compass/).
-[This book of Mario Livio](https://www.amazon.com/dp/B000FCKGVQ/) covers some of the background and ideas behind these impossibility results.
+We alluded briefly to classical  impossibility results in mathematics, including the impossibility of proving Euclid's fifth postulate from the other four, impossibility of trisecting an angle with a straightedge and compass and the impossibility of solving a quintic equation via radicals.
+A geometric proof of the impossibility of angle trisection (one of the three [geometric problems of antiquity](http://mathworld.wolfram.com/GeometricProblemsofAntiquity.html), going back to the ancient Greeks) is given in this [blog post of Tao](https://terrytao.wordpress.com/2011/08/10/a-geometric-proof-of-the-impossibility-of-angle-trisection-by-straightedge-and-compass/).
+The book of Mario Livio [@Livio05] covers some of the background and ideas behind these impossibility results.